NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 one optimization pass is used.
 See :numref:`ba_options` for more options.
 See :numref:`bundle_adjustment` for a longer explanation.

 The variables of optimization are the camera positions and orientations, and the triangulated points on the ground.
+The intrinsics can be optimized as well, either as a single set for all cameras or individually (:numref:`floatingintrinsics`).
-The latter can be constrained via ``--tri-weight`` or ``--heights-from-dem``.
+Triangulated points can be constrained via ``--tri-weight`` or ``--heights-from-dem``.

 Ground control points can be used to incorporate measurements as part of the constraints.

 .. _bagcp: